 This is an advanced exercise which will lead to the production of data, if handled correctly, that can be published in a refereed, international journal.

-An advanced knowledge of and insight into the research methods and techniques and their application possibilities within palaeobotany and archaeobotany (particularly plant macrofossils);
+An advanced knowledge of and insight into the research methods and techniques and their application possibilities within palaeobotany and archaeobotany (pollen and spores, and/or plant macrofossils);

 An advanced knowledge of and insight into the relevance of these techniques to archaeology;

-Ability to recognise plant macrofossils from Quaternary deposits that also contain Palaeolithic archaeology;
+Ability to recognise plant macrofossils/pollen and spores from Quaternary deposits that also contain Palaeolithic archaeology;

 Ability to determine and distinguish characteristic morphological features leading to accurate identification using extensive reference collections;